yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Python Data Science Handbook Supplemental Materials](https://github.com/jakevdp/PythonDataScienceHandbook), a collection of notebooks by [Jake VanderPlas](http://vanderplas.com) to accompany the book.

+* [Data Cleaning using Python with Pandas Library](https://nbviewer.jupyter.org/github/Tanu-N-Prabhu/Python/blob/master/Data_Cleaning.ipynb), a Date Science notebook which clearly explains Data Cleaning using Python with Pandas Library at a beginner level, by [Tanu Nanda Prabhu](https://github.com/Tanu-N-Prabhu).

 * ["ISP": Introduction to Statistics with Python](https://github.com/thomas-haslwanter/statsintro_python), a collection of notebooks accompanying the [book of the same name](http://www.springer.com/us/book/9783319283159), by [Thomas Haslwanter](http://work.thaslwanter.at).

 * [Notebooks for the exercises in Andrew Ng's online ML course, Spark and TensorFlow](https://github.com/jdwittenauer/ipython-notebooks), as well as extra material on other tools from the scipy stack, by [John Wittenauer](https://github.com/jdwittenauer).